Facebook.com/USAHockey | @USAHockey | YouTube.com/USAHockeyHQ

 Team USA lost a key component on the defensive end with the retirement of Brian Rafalski, but has high hopes for a seasoned crop of defensemen, including Ryan Suter (Minnesota Wild), Erik Johnson (Colorado Avalanche), Jack Johnson (Columbus Blue Jackets) and Brooks Orpik (Pittsburgh Penguins).

 In addition to Team USA, Olympic host Russia, Canada, Sweden, Finland and the Czech Republic are likely to field strong teams at the Sochi Games.
-The talented field will compete at the Bolshoy Ice Dome, located in the costal cluster.
+The talented field will compete at the Bolshoy Ice Dome, located in the coastal cluster.

 Automatic qualification for the men's tournament at the Sochi 2014 Olympic Winter Games was determined by the IIHF men’s world ranking following the 2012 IIHF Men's World Championship.
 The top-nine teams earned automatic berths into the Games, including the U.S., which ranked seventh.
 Other nations will have an opportunity to earn one of the three remaining qualifying spots during tournament play, scheduled for Feb.
 7-10, 2013.